 We are legally required to comply with all applicable economic sanctions, anti-bribery, anti-corruption and anti-money laundering laws and regulations of the jurisdictions in which we operate.
 U.S. laws and regulations applicable to our U.S. subsidiaries include the economic trade sanctions laws and regulations administered by the Treasury's Office of Foreign Assets Control, as well as certain laws administered by the U.S. Department of State.
 New sanction regimes may be initiated, or existing sanctions expanded, at any time, which can impact our business activities.
 In addition, our companies are subject to the U.S. Foreign Corrupt Practices Act and other anti-bribery laws such as the Bermuda Bribery Act and the U.K. Bribery Act that generally bar corrupt payments or unreasonable gifts to foreign governments or officials.
-Although we have policies and controls in place that are designed to ensure such event, we could be exposed to civil penalties, criminal penalties and other sanctions, including fines or other punitive actions.
+Although we have policies and controls in place that are designed to ensure compliance with these laws and regulations, it is possible that an employee or intermediary could fail to comply with applicable laws and regulations.
+In such event, we could be exposed to civil penalties, criminal penalties and other sanctions, including fines or other punitive actions.
 Such civil or criminal penalties, sanctions, fines or other punitive actions, and the possibility of resulting damage to our business and/or reputation, could have a material adverse effect on our financial condition and results of operations.